Advocacy Letters for Students

 Are you seeking a Letter of Support or Leniency for a U of L Staff or Instructor?

-First, if you are seeking a letter of support, its important to reflect on how your circumstances are impacting you, could you benefit from attending a counselling session?
+First, if you are seeking a letter of support, it is important to reflect on how your circumstances are impacting you.
+Could you benefit from attending a counselling session?
 We are here to support your emotional and psycho-social wellbeing!
-We offer same-day appointments at our Walk-In Wednesdays, Group Therapy, Wellness Workshops, Single Sessions appointments, and on-going Personal Counselling.
-Please visit our website, or drop by our office, email, or give us a call to inquire more.
+We offer same-day appointments during our Walk-In Wednesdays, Group Therapy, Wellness Workshops, Single Session appointments, and on-going Personal Counselling.
+Please visit our website, or drop by our office, send us an email, or give us a call to inquire more.

 Who might use this Student Declaration of Extenuating Circumstances?
 Anyone seeking a letter for: